Affiliate links on Android Authority may earn us a commission. Learn more.

 This tablet isn’t for the faint of heart.
 It adopts the larger form factor of the Tab S7 (and S8) Plus, which means a 12.4-inch screen rather than the smaller 11-inch screen of the standard Tab S7/S8.
-It’s a platter-like aluminum slab that’s more rectangular than square thanks to the 16:10 aspect ratio of the screen.
+It’s a platter-like aluminum slab that’s more rectangular than square, thanks to the 16:10 aspect ratio of the screen.
 It measures 284.8 x 185 x 6.3mm and weighs in at 608g — making it incredibly thin and light.

 Like the competing Apple iPad Air, it has flat glass on the front and flat metal side edges that form sharp angles.
 The quality of the materials and assembly is, as expected, top-notch.
 The black color of our 5G test unit looks sophisticated and sleek, despite its size.

 Samsung quite clearly intends people to use the tablet in the landscape orientation.
 With that in mind, the placement of the controls, ports, and other functional elements makes sense.
 The power button and volume toggle are positioned next to one another and have excellent profiles, travel, and feedback.
 We wish the power button doubled as a fingerprint reader, but it doesn’t.
-You’ve got a USB-C 3.2 Gen 1 port on one side, as well as a slot for the microSD/SIM card.
+You’ve got a USB-C 3.2 Gen 1 port on one side and a slot for the microSD/SIM card.
 The central user-facing camera, for video chats and software-based face ID security, is placed properly in the bezel centered above the screen (rather than on the side, like it is on the iPad).
 The fact that there’s no hardware-based biometric security whatsoever is a notable omission.